 This is meant to help those whose IP address changes several times during the day, setting this system preference to ‘Disable’ is not recommended otherwise because it is removing important security features from your staff interface.

 PostgreSQL is not yet supported

-This preference allows administrators to choose what format session data is stored in during web sessions.
+This system preference allows administrators to choose what format session data is stored in during web sessions.

 Asks: Automatically log out users after ___ seconds of inactivity.

-This preference sets the length of time the Staff Client or OPAC accounts can be left inactive before re-logging in is necessary.
-The value of this preference is in seconds.
+This system preference sets the length of time the staff interface or OPAC accounts can be left inactive before re-logging in is necessary.
+The value of this system preference is in seconds.
 At this time, the amount of time before a session times out must be the same for both the Staff Client and the OPAC.

 Asks: Use ___ field for SSL client certificate authentication